We value your privacy

 Main changes of the 2021 Code of Practice

-This new version applies to site assessments and subsequent installations carried out on or after 7th June 2021.
+This version applies to all site assessments and installations from 7 June 2021 onwards.

 The new disposal routes

-In order to answer some on-site wastewater treatment problematics, that may have repercussions on health and the environment, the EPA made a research to find and investigate some alternative wastewater treatment and disposal options in an Irish context.
+In order to address certain on-site wastewater treatment issues—which may have serious repercussions on both public health and the environment—the EPA carried out research to identify and evaluate alternative wastewater treatment and disposal options suitable for the Irish context.

 Disposal route options

-Depending on the wastewater treatment solution you are looking for and the type of soil you have, there are several disposal routes options.
+Depending on the wastewater treatment solution you require, as well as the type of soil on your site, there are several disposal route options to consider.

-When the soil is located on sensitive sites such as water table protection areas, secondary and tertiary wastewater treatment is required.
-They allow further treatment of the effluent coming from the primary treatment tank.
-Those solutions bring a higher quality effluent, achieving a high-level pathogen and nutrient reduction.
+In particular, when the soil is located in sensitive areas, such as water table protection zones, both secondary and tertiary wastewater treatment are required.
+These systems allow for further treatment of the effluent that exits the primary treatment tank.

 Secondary Treatment